bcit-ci/CodeIgniter/user_guide_src/source/libraries/table.rst

 		:returns:	CI_Table instance (method chaining)
 		:rtype:	CI_Table

-		Lets you clear the table heading, row data, and the caption.
+		Lets you clear the table heading, row data and the caption.
 If you need to show multiple tables with different data you should to call this method after each table has been generated to clear the previous table information.
 Example::

 			$this->load->library('table');